nutjob-laboratories/erk-next/README.txt

   * Almost every part of the interface can be customized
   * Most behaviors can be customized
   * Over 50 display and configuration options settable in the GUI
-  * Scripting, plugins, menus, and more can be disabled from the command-line
+  * Scripting, menus, and more can be disabled from the command-line
 * Text colors are customizeable
   * Any text, from nicknames to messages to hyperlinks, can use custom colors
   * Text rendering setting are stored in "style files", and can be shared